 Thank you for supporting your local national park by purchasing an entry pass at the park gates and campground kiosk.
 The event is free for all visitors with a valid park pass.

-On the Labour Day weekend join us for our annual celebration of Beaver Hills Dark Sky Preserve (BHDSP) hosted by
+On the Labour Day weekend join us for our annual celebration of the Beaver Hills Dark Sky Preserve (BHDSP) hosted by:

 - Royal Astronomical Society of Canada – Edmonton Centre